Historic Authorities

 The graphic below includes all county councillors, but only members for areas now covered by Medway council are included on this website.

 Although the borough of Gillingham and the city of Rochester-upon-Medway were removed from the control of Kent county council in 1998, the council continues to represent the rest of the county.
-Election results and political control of the council are not recorded on Medway Elects from 1998 onwards.
+Election results are not recorded on Medway Elects from 1998 onwards.

 Electoral Divisions